 Centralized Video Surveillance and Physical Access Control

 Video surveillance, also referred to as video management systems (VMS), and cloud-based access control are two critical components of physical security.
-Traditionally, these systems could only integrate by way of an often expensive, custom-made integration.
+Traditionally, these on-premises systems could only integrate with other security systems by way of an often expensive, custom-made integration.
 However, with the advent of cloud-based access control, providers have begun to provide out-of-the-box integrations.
-In other words, after installation, it’s possible to integrate these systems immediately.
+In other words, after installation, it’s possible to integrate these systems immediately at no additional charge.

 By combining video management with cloud-based access control, administrators create more secure systems, overall.
 They can watch their doors in real-time and verify access requests using video transmitted to their access control dashboard and reduce the risk of unauthorized entry.

-Many VMS’s also offer timelines, camera mapping and camera walls.
+Many VMS’s, like Arcules, Cisco Meraki, and Eagle Eye Systems also offer timelines, camera mapping and camera walls.

 Genea provides many ways to customize your access permissions, so that you can optimize your physical security for the future.